ST10083666/Notepad/README.md

 Still aims to bring peace, focus and inner peace to a broader consumer base, and to enable the public to have better mental health.

+## Design Considerations
+In terms of the UI, we have chosen to go with a dark blue and yellow colour scheme with an occassional pop of colour.
+We chose the dark blue colour as it creates a sense of calmness and peace for the user, which is sort of atmosphere that this application aims to provide for it's users.
+Yellow was used as it often associated with positive emotions, which is the sort of emotions that Still aims to invoke in it's users.
+The occassional pop of colour has been added to ensure that the app is not extremely monotonous

 ## GitHub and GitHub Actions
 GitHub is used to store and share code with others, while GitHub Actions provides a continuous integration and continuous delivery (CI/CD) platform for developers to test their code and automate those tests
 *(GitHub, 2024)*.